Privado-Inc/privado/docs/understanding-rules/sources.md

 # Sources

-The journey of tracking the personal data starts from “sources”.
-They are variables, classes and structures in the code which represents the personal data.
+The journey of tracking personal data starts from “sources”.
+They are variables, classes and structures in the code which represent personal data.
 Sources are divided into 22 categories.
 There is a separate file for each category.
-The file contains the rules for data elements belonging to that category.
+You can see them in the (rules/sources)[https://github.com/Privado-Inc/privado/tree/main/rules/sources] folder.
+Each file in the folder contains the rules for data elements belonging to that category.

 ### Example

+From the `account_data.yaml` (file)[https://github.com/Privado-Inc/privado/blob/main/rules/sources/account_data.yaml]

 ```yaml
 sources: